alexk99/the_router/conf_options.md

 ### pppoe_sub_uniq_check
 1 - on, 0 - off.
 Check that each pppoe subscriber has a uniq pair: Host-Uniq TAG and MAC address.
-If a new pppoe discover request containging already existing pair of values is received it will be dropped.
+If a new pppoe discover request containging already existing pair of the values is received it will be dropped.
 The pppoe_sub_uniq_check variable can be used only in the startup configuration file section.